awslabs/multi-model-server/tests/performance/README.md

 1. Make sure parameters set in the [tests/common/global_config.yaml](tests/performance/tests/global_config.yaml) are correct.
 2. Run the test suite runner script with the --env-name parameter.
 This parameter contains the threshold values for a particular environment and is found in the environments folder of every test case
-3. Check the console logs, $artifacts-dir$/<run-dir>/junit.html report, comparison.csv and other artifacts.
+3. Check the console logs, $artifacts-dir$/<run-dir>/performance_results.html report, comparison.csv, comparison.html
+and other artifacts.

     **Steps are provided below**
     ```bash